 Again, we will start from checking if there are any PHP libraries to manipulate PDF files without depending on external binary tools.

 There is an interesting library called smalot/pdfparser.
-It has almost 1000 stars on GitHub.
-It utilizes TCPDF Parser to parse a PDF file into an array of document objects which is further processed to get what we need.
+It has over 1500 stars on GitHub.
+It parses a PDF file into an array of document objects which is further processed to get what we need.

 The library is convenient as it supports both parsing an existing file or a string with PDF data.
-It allows you to extract metadata and plain text from a document.
+It allows you to extract metadata and plain text from a document along with other objects (images, fonts).
+However, encrypted files are not yet supported.
 You can test the library at its demo page.

 smalot/pdfparser has commercial support from Actualys.